What is Career Online High School (COHS)?

 What if I don't have a computer or internet access?

 Please contact the San José Public Library to discuss your options.
-Students will need to complete 10 hours of coursework per week on a computer with internet access.
+Students will need to complete at least 10 hours of coursework per week on a computer with internet access.
 If computer access is a problem, we will work with you to identify a library or community location where you might be able to complete your work.
 Students must check to confirm that a computer meets the system requirements here: https://www.careeronlinehs.gale.com/ca/the-program/technology-requirements/.
 Read all of the technology requirements and click on the system check link.

 Will I need to buy textbooks?